 The Socialite was kind to Carl and even kinder to me.
 There were no “I-told-you-so’s” spoken, but her long-suffering looks were all it took for me to get the message.

 Three days later, Carl, still tender said some profound thank you’s and hobbled off to the cab that would take him to the train and back into the arms of his soon-to-be-loving wife.

 We shook hands at the curb and he got, still with a lot of care, into the cab.

 But I did hear, a few months later, what happened next.

 Carl recovered from the ordeal of the reverse vasectomy.
-In a week or two it didn’t hurt and full sexual function had returned.
-Sadly, since the operation then was much more crude than it is today, the sperm function did not return.
-There would be love making but no baby making.
+In a week or two, it didn’t hurt and full sexual function had returned.
+Sadly, since the operation then was much cruder than it is today, the sperm function did not return.
+There would be love-making but no baby-making.

 It didn’t take long for the English woman to decide that she was not going to get everything that she wanted from Carl after all.
 The wedding was called off, and she announced that she and her daughters were going back to England.
 Carl was not invited.

 He was a good sport about it.
+Carl always had a driving need to “be a good sport.”
 He bought their tickets, helped them pack, and even ironed some blouses for the girls just before he drove them to Kennedy to say farewell.
 He still loved this little artificial family.
 It was his family even as it was blowing him off.

 They parted at the plane and Carl drove back to his now empty three-bedroom house in Litchfield.